2015 Boston College Eagles football team: @ Duke

 In yet another defensive showdown between two top defensive teams in the nation, BC was edged out by Duke in a low scoring 9–7 contest.
 It was a tale of two halves, as Duke scored 3 field goals in the first half but did not score in the 2nd, and as BC scored a touchdown in the second half, after having been shut out of the first.
 The Eagles missed two field goal attempts during the game (the first on a muffed snap and the other on a shanked kick), which proved to be pivotal points lost.
 On the flip side, Duke lost potential points after failing to pound the ball in the end zone on a short fourth-and-1 from the goal-line.
 Both freshman quarterbacks shared snaps again, with Jeff Smith making the start.
 After Smith failed to complete a pass during the entire first half and struggled to move the ball down the field, the switch was made to Flutie, who completed 5 of 8 passes for 129 yards, one of which was the game's only touchdown, a 66-yard score to Thadd Smith.
 The team combined for 164 yards rushing.
 The Eagle's defense was stifling, allowing just 33 yards rushing on 35 attempts, less than a yard per carry average.
-They also held the Blue Devils to just 74 yards of offense in the second half, giving the Eagles plenty of opportunity, in vein, to take the lead late in the game.
+They also held the Blue Devils to just 74 yards of offense in the second half, giving the Eagles plenty of opportunity, in vain, to take the lead late in the game.